JansueT/Portfolio/README.md

 ### Usage

-- right click then open preview
+- Right click then open preview

 <p align="right">(<a href="#readme-top">back to top</a>)</p>